Finance 2015/16: Support guides

 A. Sending data

-Browse your computer to locate the file you wish to submit, and upload the file to the data collection system.
-Click on the 'submission status' link to navigate back to the transaction history page to view the outcome of submission.
+Browse your computer to locate the file you wish to submit and upload the file to the Data Collection System.

 - The template can be saved with any name